 2. Inquiries.
 All credit inquiries within the past 120 days must be documented and explained.
 According to Kanis, an inquiry for “a new installment loan taken out, such as a new mortgage or auto loan, can be a nightmare.
 Not only does the borrower have to provide a letter of explanation regarding the new loan, along with documentation of the payment terms and conditions, she may also be required to call in and be interviewed by the (oftentimes less than user-friendly) factual credit reporting companies used in the mortgage industry.”

 3. Public records.
 Unpaid judgments and tax liens must be paid off at or prior to closing — regardless of how or why they occurred.
 And in addition to documenting that the funds used to pay the judgment or lien have not been borrowed, the requirements for your proof of payment can also be strict.
 Kanis has seen “borrowers pay judgments, only to find that the proof of payment from the county courthouse did not have all of the exact numbers as on the credit report, resulting in borrowers having to obtain new satisfactions of judgment.”

 To avoid the panic these and other credit reporting surprises can bring on when in the midst of an already stressful home purchase, make sure you diligently review your credit reports for accuracy at least six months before applying for a mortgage.
-A great one-stop resource for this information is AnnualCreditReport.com, where all U.S. consumers are entitled to one free report from each CRA annually.
+You can review all three credit reports for free once per year.
 And if you’re looking for an overview of what might be hurting your score, Credit.com’s Free Credit Report Card can show you the major factors impacting your score and where you stand on each one.